zq1412/Streamlit-LSTM-Stock-Prediction/README.md

 # Streamlit-Based LSTM S&P 500 Technology Stock Price Predictor

-This streamlit based web app takes live stock data from Yahoo Finance from the S&P 500 Information Technology sector and uses it to predict the stock price for the next two months using a LSTM model optimized using Bayesian Optimization.
+This streamlit based web app makes a live call to gather stock data from Yahoo Finance through the yfinance library and uses it to predict the stock price for the next two months using a LSTM model optimized using Bayesian Optimization.
 Using this prediction, the app makes a recommendation about whether the user should buy or sell the stock.
 The model is constructed using Darts (https://unit8co.github.io/darts/index.html) a timeseries forecasting library in Python.
+The predictions are based on the daily closing price of a stock over the course of the past year.

 ## Information on the Different Files
 ### 1. app.py